mpakus/weazero/README.md

 # weazero
-weather parser (Rails, AngularJS, RethinkDB)
+weather parser (Rails, AngularJS, MongoDB)

-# ￼CX Development - Test Job Specifications
+# CX Development - Test Job Specifications
 ## Project goals
 This is a paid test job with the specific goal of putting together a team of developers for a medium term project - 4–6 months.
 The main project will be focusing on building a customer support application.
 However, the current project is a test job that is small enough while being meant to test your current knowledge of the stack we will be using.
 The allotted time for this test job is 8 hours.
 You will end work at the 8 hour mark or sooner, if work is completed before this 8 hour mark.
 Finishing work before alloted time will be considered towards your proficiency level and increase your chances of working on this project.